AndySomogyi/mechanica/docs/source/cleavage.rst

 Splitting
 ---------

-The `Cluster.split` method splits a given cluster into itself, and a new daughter cluster.
+The :meth:`Cluster.split` method splits a given cluster into itself, and a new daughter cluster.
 Split accepts optional `normal` and `point` arguments to define a cleavage plane.
 If only a normal vector is given, and no point, the  `split` uses the center of mass of the cluster as the point.
 For example, to split a